GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 SELECT * FROM `your-project.sigfox.sensit` ORDER BY time DESC LIMIT 20
 ```

+#### Step 2:

-1. Click Run to execute the query.
+Click Run to execute the query.
 The query should return an output similar to this.
 You can scroll the output horizontally to view the results for all the columns:

-**Figure 12.** SQL query results

 [bq3]: https://storage.googleapis.com/gcp-community/tutorials/sigfox-sensit/bq3.png
 ![sql query results][bq3]